tejashwaree/WysaAPIAutomation/README.md

-# Web Application Automation and API Automation Project
+# API Automation Project

 Welcome to the Selenium Automation Framework repository!
-This guide will walk you through the process of setting up a new Selenium framework project from scratch using Maven, including dependency management, project configuration.
+This guide will walk you through the process of setting up a new Selenium framework project from scratch using Maven, including dependency management, and project configuration.

 ## Table of content